 C.E.
-HUGHES, D.J.M.
-STONE

-Australian Nuclear Science and Technology Organisation, Sydney, Australia
+HUGHES, D.J.M STONE Australian Nuclear Science and Technology Organisation, Sydney, Australia

 R.I.
-ACWORTH

-UNSW Groundwater Centre, University of New South Wales, Sydney, Australia
+ACWORTH UNSW Groundwater Centre, University of New South Wales, Sydney, Australia

 Groundwater discharge to coastal waters, and the associated transport of nutrients and contaminants, is believed to have a significant impact on coastal ecosystems.
 However, complex boundary conditions and rapidly changing short-term fluxes make net flows resulting from local or regional groundwater discharge difficult to quantify.
-Such boundary conditions include beach face wave runup and storm setup, sub-surface tidal forcing, frequent surface inundation and tidally driven surface/groundwater interactions in estuarine and coastal areas.
+Such boundary conditions include beach face wave run-up and storm set-up, sub-surface tidal forcing, frequent surface inundation and tidally driven surface/groundwater interactions in estuarine and coastal areas.
 Tracer techniques can complement hydrological and geochemical studies of such systems and help distinguish longer-term net fluxes from the highly variable short-term fluxes.

-At Hat Head, NSW, on the eastern Australian coast, a comprehensive study of hydrogeology and hydrogeochemistry has being conducted in an estuarine/coastal sand dune aquifer.
+At Hat Head, NSW, on the eastern Australian coast, a comprehensive study of hydrogeology and hydrogeochemistry has been conducted in an estuarine/coastal sand dune aquifer (Figure 1).
 A scheme currently under construction will dispose of treated sewage effluent from the small coastal community by injection into the sand dune aquifer.
-Geochemical and isotopic data from the site indicate a high degree of complexity showing evidence of regional groundwater flow occurring at depth and more localised and highly dynamic conditions in the top 10 m of the aquifer.
+Hat Head is characterised by a 10m high sand dune separating freshwater and estuarine wetlands from the Pacific Ocean.
+The wetlands are linked to the ocean via Korogoro Creek, which has a 1.5m maximum tidal range.
+The underlying aguifer extends to a depth of >30m below sea level.
+It consists of well-sorted fine sands (K=20m/d) with a zone of poorly cemented 'coffee rock' sands (K=<1 m/d) occurring at 10-11 m depth.
+Geophysical and geochemical data have shown that there is an extensive mixing zone between fresh and saline water near the creek.
+Saline intrusion is limited by the coffee rock base and appears to vary over time.
+Fresh regional and local groundwater discharges to the creek around the saline water at shallower depths.
 Tritium data indicate that regional groundwater is modern and stable isotope ratios have been used to distinguish between salt flat and sand dune dominated systems where evaporative and seawater mixing processes are observed.
-Storm wave setup and beach wave runup have been shown to elevate the water table near the coast leading to flow reversal and potential discharge of effluent to the estuarine zone.
+Storm wave set-up and beach wave runup have been shown to elevate the water table near the coast leading to flow reversal and potential discharge of effluent to the estuarine zone.